meilisearch/documentation/learn/cookbooks/update_cloud.md

 If required, set `displayedAttributes` back to its previous value using the [update displayed attributes endpoint](/reference/api/settings.md#update-displayed-attributes).

-## Step 9: Clean files or rollback
+## Step 9: Delete backup files or rollback

 Now that your Meilisearch instance is up and running, you can delete the backup files with the following commands: